Table of contents

 What Is the DCF Valuation Formula?

-There are three main parts to consider when doing a DCF valuation: the discount rate, the cash flows, and the number of periods.
-The formula for discounted cash flow is:
+When doing a DCF valuation, you must consider: the discount rate, the cash flows, and the number of periods.

 Where: